Therapy for Late-Diagnosed ADHD and Autism in Florida: Finally Understanding Why You've Always Felt Different

 ADHD affects how your brain manages attention, executive functions, and impulse control.
 Executive functions include starting tasks, planning, organizing, managing time, and regulating emotions.
 For adults with ADHD, these things require enormous effort or feel completely impossible.
 ADHD in adults often looks like:

 For women especially, ADHD is often missed—not because women don't have hyperactive or combined type ADHD, but because societal conditioning teaches girls to suppress hyperactivity from a young age.
-What might look like obvious hyperactivity in boys gets masked in girls who've learned to sit still and be quiet.
-Women's ADHD often presents primarily as inattentive type, but the hyperactivity is there—it's just internalized as racing thoughts, restlessness, or constant mental activity rather than external movement.
-By the time you're diagnosed as an adult, you've spent years learning to hide it and internalized the shame of struggling.
+What might look like obvious hyperactivity in boys gets masked in girls who've learned to sit still and (try to) be quiet.
+Women's ADHD often presents more obviously as inattentive type, but the hyperactivity is still there—whether as racing thoughts, restlessness, or constant mental or physical activity like tapping fingers, bouncing your knees, or twirling your hair.
+By the time you're diagnosed as an adult, you've spent years learning to hide certain behaviors that weren’t expected and internalized the shame of struggling.

 Late-Diagnosed Autism